Medicare: Let's Start with the Basics

 • Original Medicare administered by the government includes Parts A and B (hospital and medical insurance) but covers only 80% of your expenses.
 And it doesn’t include prescription drug coverage.

-• Medicare Advantage combines hospital, medical, and prescription drug coverage all in one plan with prescription drug coverage and often additional benefits.
+• Medicare Advantage combines hospital, medical, and (if a MAPD plan) prescription drug coverage all in one plan and often additional benefits.
 You choose the private healthcare provider that offers the best service for your needs.
-You need to have Part A, Part B, or both before you can get Part C Medicare Advantage.
+You need to have Part A and Part B, before you can get Part C Medicare Advantage.
 With a Medicare Advantage plan, costs are more predictable, and you often pay less out of pocket.

 When Can I Enroll?